Azure-Samples/functions-quickstart-python-azd-otel/README.md

 ![Service Bus private endpoint](./img/sb-private-endpoint.png)
 1. An outbound virtual network integration has been created in your Function App into another subnet in the same VNet.
 This means it can access the Service Bus namespace.
 You can check this in the function app's `Networking` tab in the `Outbound traffic configuration` section:
 ![Function App Networking tab](./img/func-vnet.png)
 1. Open the Application Insights instance that was created by the Bicep deploy.
 Open the `Live metrics` tab to monitor for live events.
 Notice that it can't connect to the application, or shows only one 'server' online.
-This is expected, because the Flex Consupmtion app is scaled to down as there's no traffic or executions happening yet.
+This is expected, because the Flex Consumption app is scaled down as there's no traffic or executions happening yet.
 1. Inspect [the host.json file](./src/host.json) and notice that Service Bus' `maxConcurrentCalls` has been set to 1.
 This makes the per instance concurrency be 1 so your function will scale to multiple instances to handle messages put in the Service Bus queue.
-1. Inspect the [function_app.py](./src/function_app.py) and notice there is a delay of 30 seconds in the code, to simulate that the each message would take 30 seconds to complete being processed.
+1. Inspect the [function_app.py](./src/function_app.py) and notice there is a delay of 30 seconds in the code, to simulate that each message would take 30 seconds to complete being processed.

 ## Test the solution